TTLApp/time-to-leave/CONTRIBUTING.md

 Thank you in advance for your help! :)

 ### When you open an issue or a bug report
-When opening an issue, please provide a good description of the issue you are facing, or the feature you'd like to have.
+When opening an issue, please provide a good description of the problem you are facing, or the feature you'd like to have.

 For bugs, it's good to provided some step-by-step to reproduce te issue, as well as some screenshots, if appliable.
 It's also important to inform the operation system you are using and the version of TTL.

 ### When you open a pull request